pydio/cells-client/README.md

 Cells Client provides an easy way to communicate with a [Pydio Cells](https://github.com/pydio/cells) server instance from the command line (or from automation scripts).
 It uses the [Cells SDK for Go](https://github.com/pydio/cells-sdk-go) and the REST API under the hood.

-Cells Client a.k.a `cec` works like standard command line tools like **ls**, **scp**, etc.  Using the `cec` command, you can list, download and upload directly to your remote Cells server.
+Cells Client a.k.a. `cec` works like standard command line tools like **ls**, **scp**, etc.  Using the `cec` command, you can list, download and upload directly to your remote Cells server.

-The v4 version of this tools is meant to be used with a remote Cells server that is also at version v4+, please rather use cells-client v2 if your server is older (but you really should update your Cells server!).
+The v4 version of this tool is meant to be used with a remote Cells server that is also at version v4+, please rather use cells-client v2 if your server is older (but you really should update your Cells server!).

 ## Usage